vexy/pocket-community/README.md

 # Pocket Community

-This repo contains source code for a website dedicated to any community (aka citizens of a state).
-Purpose of the platform is to provide unobstructed communication and participation of every member of the community.
+This repository contains source code for a website platorm dedicated to any type community (aka group of people).

-Platform is written in `TypeScript` using `SvelteKit`.
+Purpose of the platform is to provide unobstructed communication and inclusive participation of every member of the community in a decision making process.

 > [!NOTE]
 > Platform isn't dedicated to political parties **nor anyhow connected to the governments of particular region/state**.
 Platform authors strongly believe that "modern" political systems are outdated and does not serve the purpose any more.